jstat/jstat/doc/md/linear-algebra.md

 ### aug(A,B)

-Augments matrix A by matrix B
+Augments matrix A by matrix B. Note that this method returns a plain matrix, not a jStat object.

 ### det(A)